davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

     TODO graphs showing ramifications of modifications

-Disclaimer: mathematically-inclined readers are probably shaking their heads in disgust right now :) While this example is a useful way to gain intuition about duality, the real definition is a bit stronger: duality requires the same operation to transform something into its dual and back.
+Disclaimer: Although this example captures the main idea, it's a bit of an oversimplification.
+The real definition of duality is a bit stronger: duality requires the same operation to transform someting into its dual and back.
-Derivation and integration, however, are entirely different beasts.
+However, derivativation and integration are entirely different beasts.

 ## The Frequency Domain

 So why are we talking about duals?
 Because we'll find one duality particularly useful for image processing: the duality between the spatial and frequency domains.
-The spatial domain is another name for the types of functions you've been graphing all your life.
-But what is the frequency domain?
+What are those?

 It turns out every function can be represented as a sum of infinitely many sine waves.
 Specifically, if we took one sine wave for every possible